ayoolaolafenwa/PixelLib/Tutorials/custom_inference.md

 # Inference with a custom model

 We have trained and evaluated the model, the next step is to see the performance of the model on unknown images.
 We are going to test the model on the classes we have trained it on.
+If you are yet to download the nature's model trained on Nature dataset download it from [here](https://github.com/ayoolaolafenwa/PixelLib/releases/download/1.0.0/Nature_model_resnet101.h5)

 *sample1.jpg*